emberjs/data/guides/the-manual/caching.md

 }
 ```

-### Resource Extraction
+### Resource Extraction {#resource-extraction}

 During content processing, the cache extracts any resources it finds in the payload.
 The returned response document includes a list of the Resource CacheKeys representing resources extracted.

 Like RequestKey, a ResourceKey is a stable object with a string `lid` property.
-ResourceKey also encoudes the `ResourceType` and the primary key of the resource.
+ResourceKey also encodes the `ResourceType` and the primary key of the resource.

 ::: code-group